-In this installment of Webinars for Busy Lawyers, Matthew Yospin shares what you need to know about accepting electronic payments in your law practice — in 30 minutes.
+In this 30-minute installment of Webinars for Busy Lawyers, Matthew Yospin shares what you need to know about accepting electronic payments in your law practice.

 Is uncertainty stopping you from making it easier for your clients to pay you?
 Just as most people appreciate using credit cards to pay a dental bill or buy groceries, our clients sometimes to pay a bill or retainer by credit card, or by other means of electronic payment, such as wire transfers, ACH, Paypal, Apple Pay, Google Wallet, Venmo, or others.